-In modern architecture, caches are essential components to hide memory access latency, as the clock rate of processors and the latency of memory have diverged dramatically in the last three decades \cite{Xiong}.
+In modern architecture, caches are essential components to hide memory access latency, as the clock rates of processors and the latency of memory have diverged dramatically in the last three decades \cite{Xiong}.
 When the CPU wants to write data to a cache, it will first check the tag to see if the address is a hit.
-The data in the cache will be modified if the cache hit appears.
+The data in the cache will be modified if a cache hit appears.
 However, it must also write this data to the backing store at some point.
 The timing of this write is determined by what is known as the \textit{write policy}, which is typically divided into two basic approaches: write-through and write-back.

-\textbf{Write-through}.
-When the CPU performs store operations, data is updated to the cache and main memory synchronously.
-The superiority of write-through caches is easy to implement, and data are consistent in the cache and main memory.
-However, write operations will experience high latency as the CPU has to write to slower main memory, making write-through policy typically used in the system with no frequent writes.
+\textbf{Write-through.} When the CPU performs store operations, data is updated to the cache and main memory synchronously.
+The advantages of a write-through cache are that it is easy to implement and the data in the cache and main memory are consistent.
+However, write operations will experience high latency as the CPU has to write to the slower main memory.
+Therefore, the write-through policy has not been widely adopted.

-\textbf{Write-back}.
-The data is updated only in the cache and updated into the next level cache or main memory when the cache line is replaced.
-As shown in Figure \ref{CacheSet}, each block in the cache set needs a \textit{dirty bit} to indicate if the cache line in the set was modified(dirty) or not modified(clean) status.
+\textbf{Write-back.} The data is updated only in the cache and updated into the next level cache or main memory when the cache line is replaced.
+As shown in Figure~\ref{CacheSet}, each block in the cache set needs a \textit{dirty bit} to indicate whether the cache line in the set was modified (dirty) or not modified (clean).
 When a cache miss appears, the replacement policy selects a cache line from the cache set to replace.
-The clean cache line can be directly replaced to reduce write operations.
-However, replacing a dirty cache line needs to update the backing store first, which increases the time overhead.
-The write-back policy significantly reduces the write waiting time and the number of write operations, which improves the efficiency of the CPU.
-Therefore, the write-back cache is generally deployed in current processors.
+A clean cache line can be directly replaced to reduce write operations.
+However, replacing a dirty cache line requires the backing store to be updated first.
+A write-back policy significantly reduces the write waiting time and the number of write operations, which improves the efficiency of the CPU.
+Therefore, the write-back policy is generally deployed in current processors.

-Since no data is returned to the requester during the write operations, a decision needs to be made on write misses (i.e., whether data would be loaded into the cache).
-There are also two common approaches.

-\textbf{Write allocate}.
-The data is loaded first on a write miss in the write-allocate caches, followed by a write-hit operation.

-\textbf{No-write allocate}.
-When a write operation encounters a cache miss, the data in the main memory is directly modified without being loaded into the cache.